Roland Tape Echo

 - The BBC hired six of our RE-201s for the Proms’ television performance of Daphne Oram’s ‘Still Point‘ featuring turntablist Shiva Feshareki at the Royal Albert Hall.

 - We’ve serviced and supplied machines for many top artists and bands including Red Hot Chili Peppers, Arctic Monkeys and Sunn O))).

 Echoes Available Now

-Note that these are just what we have listed today.
-We have may have more machines being serviced (some sell on preorder.
+These are just what we have listed today.
+We have may have more machines being serviced (some sell on preorder).
 If you don’t see what you need here then get in touch now to discuss your requirements.